1997–98 Chinese Basketball Association season

 The 1997–98 CBA season was the third season of the Chinese Basketball Association.

 The season ran from November 23, 1997, to March 29, 1998.

 The Ji'nan Army and Zhejiang Squirrels had been relegated to the Second Division after the previous season, but extenuating circumstances earned reprieves for both teams, and the league played with the same 12 clubs for the second straight year.

-Regular Season Standings
+Regular season standings

-These are the final standings for the 1997-98 CBA regular season.
+These are the final standings for the 1997–98 CBA regular season.

 Playoffs

 The top 8 teams in the regular season advanced to the playoffs.

-For the first time, the quarterfinals and semifinals used best-of-three series, to determine the advancing team.
+For the first time, the quarterfinals and semifinals used best-of-three series to determine the advancing team.

-In the best-of-five Finals, the Bayi Rockets defeated the Liaoning Hunters (3-0) to win their third straight CBA championship, remaining unbeaten in their CBA playoffs history.
+In the best-of-five Finals, the Bayi Rockets defeated the Liaoning Hunters (3–0) to win their third straight CBA championship, remaining unbeaten in their CBA playoffs history.

 Teams in bold advanced to the next round.
 The numbers to the left of each team indicate the team's seeding in regular season, and the numbers to the right indicate the number of games the team won in that round.
 Home court advantage belongs to the team with the better regular season record; teams enjoying the home advantage are shown in italics.